 T Bills are the highest priority Bills, as they are for drafting, introduction and passage in that sittings.
 A, B and C Bills are lower priority Bills (in descending order) which are for drafting and introduction in that sittings.
-The 3 Drafting Only categories were first introduced for the Spring 2021 program.
-These Drafting Only categories indicate Bills that will be drafted during the sittings, but are not expected to be introduced.
+In addition, there are 3 Drafting Only categories, indicating Bills that will be drafted during the sittings, but are not expected to be introduced.